Baungon: History

 Baungon was converted from a municipal district to a municipality through Executive Order No. 272 signed by President Carlos P. Garcia on October 4, 1957; the conversion took effect on July 1, 1956.

 Tribal History

-1757 - Apo Mandapagun arrived from Lambaguhon, Kagayha-an (Cagayan de Oro City today) and resided in Buenavista.
-Apo Mandapagun's brothers and sisters came along with him, they were: Inay Quirenaw, Apo Man-utok, Apo Malughod and Inay Linda Dialangan.
+1757 - Apo Amay Mandapagun arrived from Lambaguhon, Kagayha-an (Cagayan de Oro City today) and resided in Buenavista.
+Apo Amay Mandapagun’s brothers and sisters came along with him, they were: Apo Inay Quirenaw, Apo Amay Man-utok, Apo Amay Malughod and Apo Inay Linda Dialangan.

-Apo Mandapagun is the father of Apo Dapagun.
-Apo Dapagun is the father of Apo Matulis.
-Apo Matulis' children are:
+Apo Amay Mandapagun is the father of Apo Amay Dapagun.
+Apo Amay Dapagun is the father of Apo Amay Matulis.
+Apo Amay Matulis' children are: